aliceschunemann/aliceschunemann/README.md

 - 🐱‍👤 Hi, I’m @aliceschunemann
 - 🎈 Interested in programming, logic and everything that challenges me!
-- 🎲 Currently learning ReactJS
+- 🎲 Currently learning ReactJS, Asp.NET and Entity Framework
 - 🛸 How to reach me: ali.schunemann@gmail.com

 <!---